-Now that sports betting is legal in Maryland, hockey fans in-state can bet on the Stanley Cup Playoffs every step of the way.
+Now that sports betting is legal in Maryland, hockey fans can bet on the Stanley Cup Playoffs every step of the way.

-The playoff is a treat for the viewer and naturally, NHL bettors gravitate toward this kind of action.
 Luckily for the betting public, online sportsbooks in Maryland offer a huge range of NHL betting odds from the opening rounds through the Stanley Cup Final.
 We’re here to help with all that you need to know about betting on the NHL postseason.

 Stanley Cup Playoff odds

 See below for the latest Stanley Cup odds direct from Maryland online sportsbooks.

 During the NHL postseason, bettors are blessed with a huge variety of betting markets to choose from for every game in every series.
 Many of the same options are available throughout the regular season but the abbreviated schedule during the postseason gives extra value to the additional choices.

 The most popular markets for NHL bettors are the moneyline, puck line, and the total.
 So as the time comes to go into detail about each one including how to read the odds and calculate the potential risk and reward, this is where we start.